Abid-07/elec0138-grp17-social-streaming/README.md

 ### 🔪 Demonstrating Security Features & Simulations

 This platform includes a prototype donation system integrated with secure credit transfer between users.
 The following steps can be used to test its behavior and observe protections:
+Note: Aside from loopback mode on Wireshark, Kali Linux will not detect localhost on a different VM, therefore a Digital Ocean Server (209.38.160.133) is provided temporarily, to use on the 'victim' device.

 #### 💰 Testing Donation & Observing Encrypted Data